Andrea-Augello/Binary-calculator/README.md

 All the operations related to the input are in a single file, the aim is to achieve low coupling between components of the project, and allow future alterations with as little restructuring as possible.

-The numbers of the pins linked to digit keys and those connected to operation keys are stored in two different arrays.
+The numbers of the pins linked to digit keys and those connected to operation keys are stored in a single array, a constant holds the position in the array where the operations end and the digits begin.
-This is because, although the operations on these are strikingly similar, they hardly ever occur on both sets of pins at the same time: it only happens when dealing with GPIO registers.
+This is because, although from a logical standpoint, those buttons have different functions, the low-level operations on them are the same, and they regularly occur on both sets of pins at the same time.

-In those occurrences it is only necessary to use a mask, which can be computed once in advance, consequently having them in a single array offers no added benefit.
+In those occurrences where different actions need to be taken depending on whether a digit or an operation has been selected, two special-purpose words can generate a flag used for decision-making.
+Consequently, having them in two separate arrays offers no added benefit.

-At the beginning of the code masks for both sets of pins are computed and, since they will not be changing at runtime, stored as literals.
+At the beginning of the module, a mask for the input GPIO pins is computed and, since they will not be changing at runtime, stored as a literal.
-These masks are used to only act on bits related to pins in use for this project.
+When working with registers, this mask permits operating only on the bits related to the output pins.

  Two separate words implement procedures to read which keys have been pressed and to clear the event detection status.
 This is because the capability to pause until a key is pressed, without wiping the register, can be beneficial in many occurrences.

-A different word has the task to determine whether the registered keypress is a digit or an operation.
-Subsequent procedures will resolve, from the value of the event detection register, the specific button which prompted the status change.
+After detecting a valid keypress, the hardware level is abandoned, and a number indicating which button prompted the status change is used in place of the content of the event detection register.

+A different set of words has the task to convert the button number to a valid operation number, or digit, that is guaranteed to be safe for use in other parts of the code.
+Nevertheless, if these words receive a button number that does not belong to the correct range, their outputs will not hold any meaning, hence before using them, the proper test words should be used.

 ### Debouncing